carloslabra/pa-documentation/tutorial1/fluidized_bed.md

 *Figure 4: Time averaged contour plots of bubbling fluidized beds showing (a) Averaged velocity in axial direction (b) Averaged vertical velocity (c) Averaged solid fraction*

-For obtaining graph (say a line plot) 5, Use GiD utilities to make line plots at different heights Y = 0.0164 m and 0.0312 m.
+For obtaining graph (say a line plot) 5, Use utilities to make line plots at different heights Y = 0.0164 m and 0.0312 m.
 Go to: `Several graphs option > Line graph > Solid fraction`.
 This will prompt to select points, enter coordinates as *(0.0, 0.0164)* and *(0.044, 0.0164)* to plot line variation graph at height 0.0164 m.
-(Refer to GiD manual if more information is required)
+(Refer to Visualization manual if more information is required)

 ![Screenshot](img/line-plots.png)